efeboz/jacolor/README.md

   bound of its own, the sum of its two halves, and gets under the single-direction bound by not being a single direction.
 - Propagation is one construction throughout, a left-multiply by a boolean incidence matrix.
-Row maps (reshape, permute, slicing, broadcast, cat, stack) are exact, while couplings take a union over a slice, where sums are structural and exact unless terms cancel, and matmul, conv, softmax, sort and tracked indices are conservative on purpose.
+Row maps (reshape, permute, slicing, broadcast, cat, stack, padding and indexing with a fixed index) are exact, while couplings take a union over a slice, where sums are structural and exact unless terms cancel, and matmul, conv and softmax are conservative on purpose.
+A put or scatter keeps what it overwrites, since a repeated index has no defined winner in torch and the union of every writer is the sound answer.
+- Rules never read a value that could change between evaluations.
+The one exception is a mask built from literals in the graph alone, with no input, parameter, captured tensor or random op behind it, which is how export writes r[1] = v.
+A where over such a mask takes each element from its one branch, so writes into a buffer stay exact.
+- detach is kept through export rather than lowered to alias, so the traced program has f's derivative and the pattern leaves the detached term out.
 - The trace is checked against f in values and in one directional derivative, to a tolerance that follows the dtype.
 A float32 matmul and its traced form sum in a different order and differ in their last bits, so a float64 bound would